cognitivetech/psych-101/README.md

    - **Key Figure:** Sigmund Freud
    - **Focus:** Emphasizes the role of unconscious processes and early childhood experiences in shaping behavior and personality.
    - **Methods:** Freudian psychoanalysis, dream analysis, and free association.
 2. **Humanistic Psychology:**
    - **Key Figures:** Abraham Maslow, Carl Rogers
    - **Focus:** Stresses individual potential for growth, self-actualization, and the importance of personal choice and responsibility.
    - **Methods:** Client-centered therapy, positive psychology.
 3. **Behavioral Psychology:**
    - **Key Figures:** B.F.
 Skinner, John B. Watson, Ivan Pavlov
    - **Focus:** Studies observable behaviors and the environmental factors that influence them, rejecting the emphasis on internal mental processes.
    - **Methods:** Operant conditioning, classical conditioning, behavior modification.
 4. **Cognitive Psychology:**
    - **Key Figures:** Ulric Neisser, George Miller
    - **Focus:** Examines mental processes such as perception, memory, problem-solving, and language, emphasizing the role of internal mental structures.
    - **Methods:** Experimental research, cognitive-behavioral therapy.
 5. **Biological Psychology:**
    - **Focus:** Explores the biological basis of behavior and mental processes, including the role of the brain, neurotransmitters, genetics, and hormones.
    - **Methods:** Brain imaging, genetic studies, physiological measurements.
 6. **Gestalt Psychology:**
    - **Key Figures:** Max Wertheimer, Wolfgang Köhler
    - **Focus:** Emphasizes the importance of holistic perception, asserting that people tend to perceive objects as organized wholes rather than isolated parts.
    - **Methods:** Experimental studies on perception and problem-solving.

-These branches and perspectives contribute to a comprehensive understanding of human behavior and mental processes, each offering unique insights and approaches to the study of psychology.

 ## Methods